Linux Bash provides a lot of useful features and commands. Pipe or

-In previous example we have used only one pipe but we can use multiple pipes without a problem to make things better.
+In the previous example, we have used only one pipe but we can use multiple pipes without a problem to make things better.
 We just put them in a string like below.
-In this example we will pipe commands
+In this example, we will pipe commands

 $ cat names.txt | sort | grep "a"

-One of the most popular usage of pipe is with
+One of the most popular usages of the pipe is with

 grep command.
 We will use multiple grep commands in this example where we will filter line those contains